ambikad04/FL-ModelPoisoning/README.md

 # Federated Learning with Model Poisoning

-This project demonstrates a Federated Learning (FL) framework with the presence of a malicious client performing model poisoning.
-The simulation highlights the impact of poisoned updates on the global model's performance.
+This project shows how Federated Learning (FL) works when there is a malicious client that tries to disrupt the system by sending poisoned updates.
+It demonstrates how the global model is affected and its performance after training.

 ---